-- It can be used as an additive in industrial brick production. - The unit weight of concrete is increased when marble dust is used as a substitute for fine aggregates. - The use of marble dust offer cost reduction, energy savings and reduces environmental hazards.
+- It can be used as an additive in industrial brick cementing materials (SCM; silica fume, low- and highproduction. calcium fly ash) is investigated.
+Experimental tests simulating - The unit weight of concrete is increased when marble dust is used as a substitute for fine aggregates. - The use of marble dust offer cost reduction, energy savings and reduces environmental hazards.

 II.
-LITERATURE REVIEW
+REVIEW OF LITERATURE